 Meet Paul Morrissett who plays bass and tsimbl in The Klezmatics

-When he’s not busy with the Klezmatics, Paul Morrissett—who has been with the group paulmorrissettsince their first album—spends much of his time fiddling for dances.
+When he’s not busy with the Klezmatics, Paul Morrissett—who has been with the group since their first album—spends much of his time fiddling for dances.
 “I love dance fiddle,” he says.
 “When people are dancing in front of the Klezmatics, that’s always a high for me.”

 Morrissett is an avid collector and player of the instruments of Eastern Europe and Scandinavia and has studied with many masters of these traditions.
 In addition to the tsimbl, which is similar to the hammered dulcimer, he has recorded and performed on Hardanger fiddle, violin, nyckelharpa, gadulka, baritone horn, accordion and tamburitza.
 He has been on the staff of numerous music camps as an instructor, including Fiddles and Feet, Lark in the Morning, Buffalo on the Roof, Ashokan Northern Week and Balkan Music & Dance.
 Paul enjoys playing for Contra and English country dances.